kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 scheme suffers from poor deployment and interoperability.

-The rich flexibility of client-driven HTTP/2 prioritization tree building is rarely excercised; experience shows that clients either choose a single model optimized for a web use case (and don't vary it) or do nothing at all.
-But every client builds their in a different way, which makes it difficult for servers to understand their intent and act accordingly.
+The rich flexibility of client-driven HTTP/2 prioritization tree building is rarely exercised; experience shows that clients either choose a single model optimized for a web use case (and don't vary it) or do nothing at all.
+But every client builds their prioritization tree in a different way, which makes it difficult for servers to understand their intent and act accordingly.

-Many server implementations do not include support for the HTTP/2 priority scheme, some favoring instead bespoke server-driven schemes based on heuristics and other hints, like the content type of resources and the order in which requests arrive.
+Many HTTP/2 server implementations do not include support for the priority scheme, some favoring instead bespoke server-driven schemes based on heuristics and other hints, like the content type of resources and the order in which requests arrive.
 For example, a server, with knowledge of the document